-“The purpose of the Giving Gardens project is to merge the best that a hunger relief social service agency (like Yad Ezra) provides with the passion, innovation and education components found in social justice work.
+“The purpose of the Giving Gardens project is to merge the best that a hunger relief social service agency (like Yad Ezra) provides, with the passion, innovation and education components found in social justice work.
 Broadening our volunteer base to include those interested in farming and food systems enables us to expand awareness about the needs of those living in SE Michigan who are food insecure.
-The Giving Gardens program has already made strong partnerships with agencies in SE Michigan dedicated to hunger relief, food sustainability and the value of growing locally.
+Giving Gardens has already made strong partnerships with agencies in SE Michigan dedicated to hunger relief, sustainability and growing locally.

 While Yad Ezra continues to provide free, healthy groceries to food insecure families living in SE Michigan, our hope is to raise awareness and educate volunteers, clients and supporters by bringing them together to experience the benefits of planting and harvesting produce.
 We are mindful of our Jewish heritage, the connection and importance that Judaism dictates to us to help and educate those in need as well as the opportunities which are being provided to view food and hunger issues more holistically.”

-– Opening remarks at the dedication of the Max M. and Marjorie S. Fisher Foundation Giving Gardens project featuring the Geri Lester Greenhouse.
+Executive Director at the dedication of the Max M. and Marjorie S. Fisher Foundation Giving Gardens project featuring the Geri Lester Greenhouse (2016)

 Giving Gardens engages with many community partners including: